Our Philosophy

 We hope to strike a thoughtful balance between those two extremes.
 We don’t want to break stuff or change the setup process just for the heck of it.
 But we also don’t want to be constrained by past problematic decisions which reduce the quality of the software.
 History has proven many times over that open source projects which fail to keep pace with the times and new trends in software eventually wither and die.
 This is a fate we wish to avoid!

-• Embrace the backpack analogy.
+Embrace the backpack analogy.
 We recognize Bridgetown can’t be all things to all people.
 Bloatware isn’t good for anybody.
 However, we do believe that it’s important to provide a curated “backpack” of tools ready to go that can help you build most websites most of the time.
-Like Ruby on Rails’ “everything you need” perspective, we want Bridgetown to come with everything you need to get started building great websites.
+We want Bridgetown to come with everything you need to get started building great websites.

-• Convention over configuration.
-Again, to take a cue from that other popular Ruby-based framework (😉), we strongly believe Bridgetown should encourage powerful defaults and best-practice conventions to give website developments an instant leg up as they start new projects.
+Convention over configuration.
+We strongly believe Bridgetown should encourage powerful defaults and best-practice conventions to give website developments an instant leg up as they start new projects.
 If you have to go fishing for a bunch of extra plugins and add a slew of extra libraries and reconfigure settings just to complete basic setup tasks, we’re doing it wrong.

 A Brief History of Bridgetown #